MachineLemonade/docs/v0.10/ee-overview.md

 To run Astronomer in your environment, you just need to bring a Kubernetes cluster and a Postgres database:

 * [Kubernetes](https://kubernetes.io/) - You bring your own Kubernetes environment (EKS, GKE, AKS, other).
-This is the core infrastructure that allows all the above services to run.
-This coordinates communication between the services as well as fault tolerance if a pod crashes.
+Coordinates communication between the services, and provides fault tolerance on failures.
 * [PostgreSQL](https://www.postgresql.org/) - database used as the backend for the Houston service as well as each Airflow deployment.